jakobottar/2021-ml-code/README.md

 ```

 After optimization, we use the formulas derived to calculate `wstar` (the weights) and `bstar` (the bias term).
 Finally, we determine all support vectors by their Lagrange values, throwing away any within 1E-10 from 0, assuming those to be floating point errors.

+## Neural Networks - Homework 5

+### Driver Code
+The driver code for the homework questions is located in `testing_net.py`, `random_init.py`, and `zeroes_init.py`.
+These represent the code for question 2 parts a, b, and c respectively.
+They are fairly straightforward, loading the data and creating the networks of various sizes with the proper initialization.
+They train the networks and report plots of the training error.

+### Neural Network
+The neural network code is located in `nn.py`.
+I wanted to copy the `pytorch` method of creating a network using layers so you can easily control what's inside the network.
+The `NeuralNetwork` class takes in an array of `FCLayer` objects which form the architecture of the network.

+Most of the work goes on inside the `FCLayer` objects.
+They can be of any size, but must flow from one to another shape-wise.
+They hold a matrix of weights whose initialization can be either random from a standard normal distribution or all zeros.
+They also have an activation function that we define with a derivative.
+The final output layer does not need a bias term, so we also have an option to turn that off.
+These `FCLayer` objects also have methods to facilitate a forward pass through the network, as well as backward pass partial derivative calculation and weight updates through gradient calculation using matrix multiplication with the weight matrix.

+During a forward pass of the network, we simply pass the values through each layer of the network, recording the Zs (activation values) at each layer for backpropagation.

+For the backwards pass, we first calculate the partial of the loss function, which in this case is `y-ystar` because we're only using squared loss.
+We then go through each layer in reverse order and calculate a matrix of partial derivatives for each layer using our saved activation values and the derivative of the activation function.
+Then finally we go back through and update the weights, calculating the gradients by multiplying the partial derivative matrix with the activation values.

+The backpropagation algorithm is not that complex, however I had a tough time figuring out what data structure to use to hold the values, weights, and derivatives.
+I came across a method that mentioned using matrices for the weights and partials, which helped significantly.
+This is probably much much faster than a graph-traversal-based method and lends itself to GPU accelleration, just like `pytorch`.